 When the North Sea oil boom started, Fittie was in danger of demolition to make way for an oil base, but fortunately it was saved and is now a thriving community, juxtaposing its traditional fishing heritage alongside its present-day oil neighbours.

-I’ve set the five original sketches in a nice natural wood frame.
+I’ve tried to capture this in my sketches, the narrow streets and colourful out-houses and I’ve set the five prints in a nice natural wood frame.
 The external dimensions of the frame are approximately 65cm x 25cm and the images are all approx. 14cm x 9cm.